Skip to main content

 • A design workshop brought together over 35 representatives from organisations in Cambridgeshire.
 They worked to establish essential criteria for recruiting commissioners and to come up with a list of potential commissioner candidates.

-• A Delivery Group was created.
-They were tasked to move forward the final design of the commission and to take ownership of the commissioner recruitment and appointment process.
-This group has been key to the partnership approach to designing the commission.
-It continues to be vital to the system's ownership of the project.
+• A delivery group tasked with moving forward the final design of the commission and taking ownership of the commissioner recruitment and appointment process.
+This group was key to the partnership approach to designing the commission.
+It was vital to ensuring shared ownership of the project across the system.

 • Cambridge City Council